SquirrelModeller/Haruhi-Suzumiya-3D-School/README.md

 The project is being made in the open-source program [Blender](https://blender.org).

-Take a look in updates to see the current issues that need resolving.
+Take a look in Projects to see the current issues that need resolving.

 If you wish to support the development, having confidence in your 3D skills, you are welcome to request joining the project.